qrow2022/qrow_blog/_posts/2020-03-07-windows-10-built-in-app-removal-scripts-initial.md

 These scripts were built back around the 1809 release timeframe and I haven't updated them.
 But by doing this blog post, I hope to inspire myself to update them.

 I have a small list of to-dos with the update and hope to fix them soon.
-No guarantes with how they perform on the current versions and upcoming versions of Windows 10 (1909 and 2004).
+No guarantees with how they perform on the current versions and upcoming versions of Windows 10 (1909 and 2004).

 The scripts are on my github, at the link below: